billsix/cprogrammingbook/doc/06-Structs.rst

 -1.
 The declarations are permitted to include the const and volatile qualifiers.

-The main use of bitfields is either to allow tight packing of data or to be able to specify the fields within some externally produced data files.
+The main use of bit-fields is either to allow tight packing of data or to be able to specify the fields within some externally produced data files.
 C gives no guarantee of the ordering of fields within machine words, so